AshleyYakeley/Truth/mkdocs/docs/future-plans.md

 These are some of the more important pieces of the puzzle:

 * Work with external data sources
-* More user interface elements
+* Provide more user interface elements
-* Charts
+* Generate charts